 After several part-time Executive Directors, Mac Herrling was hired as its first full-time “ED” in December, 2003.
 His hiring began a process to go with professional management and to boost our stewardship fund to take care of the preserves and conservation easements we protect in perpetuity.

 Mike Little served as IHT’s second Executive Director from 2008 – 2018.
-In 2018, after a nationwide search, Paul Miller was hired as IHT’s third Executive Director and worked for two years to meet the challenges of land trust management in this modern world.
-He left to return to his family in Rhode Island.
+In 2018, Paul Miller was hired as IHT’s third Executive Director and worked for two years to meet the challenges of land trust management in this modern world.
+He left to return to his family in Rhode Island in June 2020.

 Island Heritage Trust now has a year-round staff of five, bringing a further degree of professionalism to IHT’s operations and meeting the increasing demands of effectively stewarding the land we are sworn to protect, contributing to the well-being of the community, and furthering educational opportunities for all.